ui-jar/ui-jar/README.md

 ### Test code

 Sometimes you want to create multiple test host components for your tests.<br/>
-It's possible to view multiple test host components in UI-jar, just add "@hostcomponent HOST_COMPONENT_CLASS_NAME" to the JSDoc-comment where you add your @uijarexample-comment.<br/>
+It's possible to view multiple test host components in UI-jar, just add "@hostcomponent HOST_COMPONENT_CLASS_NAME" to the JSDoc-comment where you have your "@uijarexample"-comment.<br/>

 ```js
 import { async, ComponentFixture, TestBed } from '@angular/core/testing';